Rampage (1987 film): Home media

 In March 2016, Filmyard Holdings sold Miramax to Qatari company beIN Media Group.
 Then in April 2020, ViacomCBS (later renamed Paramount Global and Paramount Skydance) acquired the rights to Miramax's 700 film catalog, after buying a 49% stake in the studio from beIN.
-The second cut of Rampage is now part of Paramount's library, and Paramount Pictures have distributed it digitally since April 2020.
-The library of De Laurentiis Entertainment Group, the producer of the first cut, is now mostly owned by StudioCanal.
+Both cuts of Rampage are now part of Paramount's library, and Paramount Pictures have distributed it digitally since April 2020.
+The library of De Laurentiis Entertainment Group, the producer of the first cut, is now mostly owned by StudioCanal, although they do not control the rights to the first cut.

 Both cuts have been released to digital platform Amazon Prime in standard definition.
 Newer prints of the second cut feature Miramax's New York City skyline opening logo, unlike earlier prints which had their 1987-1998 logo.
-In December 2023, Kino Lorber announced plans to release Rampage to 4K UHD in 2024.
-They later announced that they would be sublicensing both cuts for the release, although the release was delayed since they had issues finding the original film elements for one of the cuts.
-On the 29th of July 2025, Kino Lorber announced that the 4K UHD would release on October 21, 2025.
-It will include several special features.
+In 2025, Kino Lorber released both cuts of Rampage to 4K UHD, in association with Paramount Home Entertainment.
+The release was delayed for nearly two years, as there were issues with finding the original film elements for one of the cuts.
+It included several special features.
 Among them are commentaries on both cuts with film historians Howard S. Berger and Nathaniel Thompson, and new interviews with actor Alex McArthur and true crime writer Harold Schechter.
+The original cut of the film for this release remains incomplete with approximately one minute missing which includes a key scene where Charles Reece pleads to be forgiven.